 Line 1c.
 Fair market value of all other assets.
-The fair market value of assets other than securities is determined annually except as described below.
-The valuation may be made by private foundation employees or by any other person even if that person is a disqualified person.
+The foundation must report on line 1c the value of all assets other than charitable-use assets, publicly traded securities, cash, and assets described in Regulations section 53.4942(a)-2(c)(2).
+The foundation must value the assets reported on line 1c annually, except that real estate may be valued every 5 years if the procedures discussed under 5-year valuation are followed.
+The annual valuation may be made by private foundation employees or by any other person even if that person is a disgualified person.
 If the IRS accepts the valuation, it is valid only for the tax year for which it is made.
 A new valuation is required for the next tax year.